 Designing the Workflow

-After adding a client onboarding workflow, you must design and publish the workflow.
-This task comprises configuring the workflow actions, customizing the portal design, and publishing the workflow.
+After adding a client onboarding workflow (refer to Adding an Onboarding Workflow), you must design and publish the workflow.
+This task involves configuring the workflow actions, customizing the portal design, and publishing the workflow.

 Complete the following steps to access and use the Workflow Designer for workflow configuration, portal customization, and workflow publishing.

-1. In the details page of the selected workflow, click either one of the Configure options to navigate to the Workflow Designer page.
+1. On the details page of the selected workflow, click one of the Configure buttons.

 Configuring a Workflow

-The Workflow Designer page allows you to not only build the client onboarding workflow, but also customize the client portal look and feel, and preview the configured portal content.
-The workflow is automatically validated to ensure each step meets predefined criteria before publishing, to prevent errors and enforce consistency.
+The Workflow Designer page allows you to build the client onboarding workflow, customize the client portal design, and preview the configured portal content.
+The workflow is automatically validated to ensure each step meets predefined criteria before publishing, which prevents errors and enforces consistency.
 Refer to Workflow Validation for additional information.

 2. Click Start building your Onboarding Workflow.